 Getting comfortable with pausing will make you a better presenter.
 Pausing allows you to present with impact, confidence and to pick up on the audience's response to your material.
 It creates time and space and pulls everything together for you, with a blend of relaxed but intense elegance akin to that of the conductor of an orchestra, the coach of a sports team or the editor of a magazine.

 Here are three reasons to work on your pauses followed by three tips to get you started.
-And if you're intrigued and want to work on this skill, sign up to my Influential Meetings and Presentations workshop on 31st October.
+And if you're intrigued and want to work on this skill and more, sign up to Innovate You: Become a Modern Marketing Leader.
 You'll be able to see for yourself what happens to your confidence when you use it.

 - Increased confidence: When you pause you'll feel more confident.
 Some presenters rush to the end of their presentation, almost as if they want it to be over as quickly as possible and are relieved when it is.
 Is that fun?
 Probably not.
 You could go faster to make it skip by even quicker.
 Although you'll become less effective as a presenter.
 Pausing enables you to slow down.
 You'll feel calmer, which will improve your experience of the presentation.
 You'll enjoy listening to you more, and so will your audience.